 Sally….the social learner

 Sally uses online communities to help advance her knowledge and improve her skills.
 Sally loves to learn and is constantly seeking out new information to keep her on the top of her game.
-She uses Twitter and LinkedIn to seek out expert articles and news stories to find new information and then shares them with her online community to help spread the knowledge.
-Sally uses LinkedIn groups and Facebook groups as well as her own Twitter profile to engage and share content and get involved in discussions.
-She finds this type of social community involvement can have a really positive impact on her own personal development but urges people not to get too caught up in the “he said, she said” type conversations.
+She uses Twitter and LinkedIn to seek out expert articles and news stories to find new information.
+She then shares them with her online community to help spread the knowledge.
+Sally uses LinkedIn groups and Facebook groups as well as her own Twitter profile to engage and get involved in discussions.
+She finds this type of social community involvement can have a really positive impact on her own personal development.
+That said, she urges people not to get too caught up in the “he said, she said” type conversations.
 Read what matters to you.

 Sian B….the social searcher

-Sian B, a mum of 2, finds online communities great for scouting out what events are coming up nearby that would suit her family days out.
-Finding out what others recommend as days out, discovering hidden or new places because others have posted about them are great benefits of being part of such communities.
+Sian B, a mum of 2, finds online communities great for scouting out nearby events that would suit her family.
+Finding out what others recommend as days out and discovering hidden or new places are great benefits of being part of such communities.

-She also uses local “mum” groups to seek out recommendations and advice when she’s unsure of what swimming class to choose, or how to deal with chicken pox.
-Sian B finds great support from other parents in similar life-stages that are there to provide helpful hints and tips.
-In fact parents themselves have taken inspiration from the more widely known ‘mum’ groups and set up their own, for example Sian says the school mums now have a group focused on sharing any information from school that others might have missed, as well as a place to ask for advice, help and support and to arrange those all important mum’s nights!
+She also uses local “mum” groups to seek out recommendations and advice when she’s unsure of what swimming class to choose, or how to deal with chickenpox.
+Sian B finds great support from other parents in similar life-stages.
+They are happy to provide helpful hints and tips.
+In fact, parents themselves have taken inspiration from the more widely known ‘mum’ groups and set up their own.
+For example, Sian says the school mums now have a group focused on sharing any information from school that others might have missed.
+It’s also a place to ask for advice, help and support and to arrange those all-important mum’s nights!
 The life of a mum has become very much part of social media, there are groups for all aspects of parenting!

 If you’re unsure how to use certain social media platforms or would just like to have a chat through some ideas or thoughts, please give us a call on 01904 863 511 or email, email@example.com